 The same dilemma arises if I say that my favorite flavor is chocolate.
 Again the question: which chocolate?
 Milk?
 Semi-sweet?
 White?
 (No, but I don’t dislike it.)
 Bittersweet?
 Any of the recent trends toward more cacao?
 (Truth is, it’s between milk and semi-sweet, depending on my mood, but the only one I’ll turn down is mocha which, in my opinion, is simply the ruination of chocolate by mixing in coffee, a flavor I have never been able to tolerate.)

 My favorite author is Laurie Colwin, which makes it curious that when I’m asked for my favorite book, I’ll often identify To Kill a Mockingbird.
 I love Laurie Colwin’s writing, but the depth of the story in TKAM is compelling.
-My favorite cat book is unquestionably Paul Gallico’s The Abandoned; my favorite Christmas book is likely A Christmas Carol, though The Fourth Wise Man is also a contender.
+My favorite cat book is unquestionably Paul Gallico’s The Abandoned; my favorite Christmas book is likely A Christmas Carol, though The Story of the Other Wise Man is also a contender.
 My favorite young adult book is Kate, by Jean Little.
 Plus, there are dozens upon dozens of books and authors that I love and admire so that identifying a favorite is, at best, somewhat arbitrary.